Library msrpctypes

 Return value:

-(pos, str) The new position, and the string representing the datatype. - unmarshall_samr_SamArray (data, pos)
+(pos, result) The new position in data, and a table representing the datatype.

 Return value:

-(pos, result) The new position indata, and a table representing the datatype. - unmarshall_samr_SamArray_ptr (data, pos)
+(pos, result) The new position in data, and a table representing the datatype.

 Return value: